aaif/project-proposals/README.md

 Project applications are reviewed and voted on by the **AAIF Technical Committee (TC)**.

 - Projects are reviewed during scheduled TC meetings.
-- To be accepted, a project must receive a **2/3 majority vote** by the TC.
+- To be accepted, a project must receive **an absolute majority vote (\>50%)** of all members of the Technical Committee, and is subject to final approval by the Governing Board.
 - The TC will classify the project as either a **Growth** or **Impact** project.

 ---